3mmaRand/gist-lm/docs/single-linear-regression.md

 ## Getting predictions from the model

-The `predict()` returns the predicted values of the response.
+The `predict()` function returns the predicted values of the response.
 To add a column of predicted values to the `stag` dataframe we use:

 ```r